mistyhx/xinhu-blog/content/blog/how-did-i-built-a-lightning-fast-site-with-gatsby-and-netlify-cms/index.md

 ## Conclusion

-Even I have been developing React Apps for a while, this is the first time that I really used
+Even I have been developing React Apps for a while, this is the first time that I really used Gatsby so extensively.
+There are many starter template that you can begin with, therefore it is not necessary to make all these configurations.
+However, it is fun to start a simple project like this from scratch because it really helped me to understand the essential foundation of this framework.
+I encountered a lot of bugs and holes along the way that helped me understand the critical pieces of it and would give me much more flexibility in the future.
+A lot of